Abortion in India: Bridging the gap between progressive legislation and implementation | DW | 18.11.2021

 "In a country of 1.36 billion, there are only around 50,000-70,000 OB-GYNs (obstetrician-gynecologists)," Dr. Suchitra Dalvie, a gynecologist and co-founder of the Asia Safe Abortion Partnership, told DW.
 "Most of these are based in cities or towns, and not all of them are either pro-choice or undertaking abortion provision."

-Referring to the amendments as a story of missed opportunities, she outlined some major themes that were missed, including the shift of power from the healthcare providers to the individual who did not want to continue the pregnancy.
+Referring to the amendments as a story of missed opportunities, she outlined some major themes that she says were missed, including the shift of power from the health care providers to the individual who did not want to continue the pregnancy.

 The amendments also cannot ensure that no one is turned away or forced into an unsafe abortion, or provide for better access to medical abortion pills.